Lines on K3 quartic surfaces in characteristic 3: Introduction

-Unlike smooth cubic surfaces, which always contain 27 lines, one can prove by a standard dimension count that a general quartic surface does not contain any line at all.
+Unlike smooth cubic surfaces, which always contain 27 lines, a dimension count shows that a general smooth quartic surface does not contain any line at all.
 One is therefore led to study the maximal number of lines that a quartic surface can contain.

-Historically, the main focus has been on smooth complex quartic surfaces, which are well-known examples of algebraic K3 surfaces.
-In 1882 F. Schur~\cite{schur} discovered a surface with 64 lines that now carries his name, given by the following equation
+Historically, the main focus has been on smooth complex quartic surfaces, which are an example of algebraic K3 surfaces.
+In 1882 F. Schur~\cite{schur} discovered a surface with 64 lines that now carries his name, given by the following equation:

-The fact that 64 is indeed the highest number of lines that a smooth complex quartic surface can contain was proven by B. Segre in 1943~\cite{segre}.
-Around 70 years later, though, S. Rams and M. Schütt~\cite{64lines} discovered a flaw in Segre's argument and fixed his proof, extending it to smooth quartic surfaces defined over a field of characteristic different from 2 and 3.
+The fact that \(|{\Fn X}| \leq 64\) for a smooth complex quartic surface \(X\) was proven by B. Segre in 1943~\cite{segre}.
+Around 70 years later, though, Rams and Schütt~\cite{rams.schuett:64.lines} discovered a flaw in Segre's argument (further investigated in a spin-off paper \cite{rams.schuett:quartics.lines.2nd.kind}) and fixed his proof, extending Segre's theorem to the case \(\Char \IK \neq 2,3\).

-At the same time, A. Degtyarev, I. Itenberg and A. S. Sertöz~\cite{AIS} -- spurred by a remark of W. Barth~\cite{barth} -- were tackling the same problem using the theory of K3 surfaces and Nikulin's theory of discriminant forms.
-Their work resulted in a complete classification of large configurations of lines on smooth complex quartic surfaces up to projective equivalence.
-They also proved that Schur's quartic is the only one containing 64 lines (this holds not only over $\CC$, but also over any field of characteristic different from 2 and 3, see~\cite{degtyarev}).
+Approximately at the same time, Degtyarev, Itenberg and Sertöz, spurred by a remark of Barth~\cite{barth}, gave another solution with an algebraic approach.
+Their work resulted in a complete classification of large configurations of lines on smooth complex quartic surfaces up to projective equivalence~\cite{Degtyarev.Itenberg.Sertoz}.
+There are \(8\) possible configurations with more than \(52\) lines, corresponding to \(10\) distinct surfaces.
+A list of explicit equations for these surfaces, initiated by Schur \cite{schur}, Rams and Schütt~\cite{rams.schuett:64.lines}, Degtyarev, Itenberg and Sertöz~\cite{Degtyarev.Itenberg.Sertoz}, and Shimada and Shioda~\cite{shimada-shioda}, was completed by the author \cite{veniani:symmetries.equations}.

-Segre--Rams--Schütt's theorem was generalized by the author~\cite{veniani1} to K3 quartic surfaces -- i.e., quartic surfaces containing at worst rational double points as singularities -- defined over a field of characteristic different from 2 and 3.
-The bound of 64 lines is still not known to be sharp for K3 quartic surfaces.
-Degtyarev (private communication) has proven the existence of a complex K3 quartic surface with 52 lines and 2 singular points of type $\bA_1$, whose equation is not known.

-Non-K3 complex quartic surfaces have been studied by González Alonso and Rams~\cite{GA-Rams}.
-If they are not ruled by lines, they can contain at most 48 lines.
-They also conjecture that the actual bound is 31.

-Given a line $\ell$ on a K3 quartic surface $X$, the pencil of planes in $\PP^3$ containing $\ell$ induces a genus~1 fibration on the minimal desingularization of $X$, i.e. an elliptic or a quasi-elliptic fibration: the latter case can only appear in characteristic 2 and 3, by a theorem of J. Tate~\cite{tate}.
-Heuristically, quasi-elliptic fibrations can carry a higher number of fiber components than elliptic fibrations, thus allowing for a higher number of lines on $X$.

-In characteristic 2, $X$ can contain at most 68 lines~\cite{veniani-char2}.
-Moreover, if $X$ contains 68 lines, then $X$ is projectively equivalent to a member of a certain 1-dimensional family discovered by Rams and Schütt.